lgw2/lgw2.github.io/_teaching/csci112-fall-2023/syllabus.md

 * Do your own work.

 What I can do:
-* Grade promptly (all assignments graded before the next class period).
+* Grade promptly (exact guarantees TBD.
 * Respond to all Discord messages and emails within one business day.
 * Create a course atmosphere conducive to learning by respecting all of my students and being